zpolygon95/ColorMine/README.md

 ## Building

-An *experimental* GNU Make file is included in the PolyColorMine directory, simply run `make` (or `make -s` if you like clean output) in that directory to compile all sources.
+~~An *experimental* GNU Make file is included in the PolyColorMine directory, simply run `make` (or `make -s` if you like clean output) in that directory to compile all sources.
 Support for creating jar files with make is to be implemented.

-Run `make clean` to delete all compiled sources, and the `@sources` file
+Run `make clean` to delete all compiled sources, and the `@sources` file~~

+I have abandoned the make file for a bash script.

 ## List of Implemented Features